 If your baby prefers to use their hands, that is OK too!
 Children often continue to use their hands to eat for many years.

-When your baby uses their hands to eat, it helps their body learn more about foods.
+When your baby uses their hands to eat, whether they are using a raking grasp or a pincer grasp, it helps their body learn more about foods.
 This is a good thing!
 It can even help prevent picky eating in the future.

 In the meantime, keep offering utensils when appropriate.